verhas/jamal/README.md

 The macro `b` has the value `{a}`.
 When `b` is evaluated it results `{a}` and then before using this output in place of the use of the macro `b` this result is evaluated by Jamal as a new input.
-If the macro opening and closing strings are still `{` and `}` at this time, then this second recursive evaluation will result in the string `this is it`.
+This second recursive evaluation will result in the string `this is it`.

-The macro `c` is defined using the `#` character at the start of the macro, therefore Jamal will process the body of the macro before processing the built-in macro `define` itself.
+The macro `c` is defined using the `#` character before the keyword `define`, therefore Jamal will process the body of the macro before processing the built-in macro `define` itself.
-Essentially it will evaluate `{b}`, put the resulting characters after the `=` sign in the definition of `c` and then evaluate the `define`.
+Essentially it will evaluate `{b}`, put the resulting characters after the `=` sign in the definition of `c` and then evaluate the `define` built-in macro.

 As we discussed above when this time `{b}` is evaluated it results `{a}`, which also gets evaluated and then it results `this is it`.
-Therefore the value of the macro `c` is `this is it` and that is what we see in the output:
+Therefore, the value of the macro `c` is `this is it` and that is what we see in the output:

 <!--USE SNIPPET */verbatim1_output -->